 Why understanding what happened is important

 To make a full recovery, it’s very important to know what physically happened to you.
 It’s already known that concussion patients want to understand what their injury actually is.
-Not only does it help you understand the way you feel.
-Also does it unlock the keys to what you need to do to repair your broken brain.
+Not only does it help you understand the way you feel: it also unlocks the keys to what you need to do to repair your broken brain.

 How a healthy brain works